 Loki season 2 director, writers, and crew

-We know for sure that season one director Kate Herron isn’t returning (she never planned to (opens in new tab)), with Moon Knight veterans Justin Benson and Aaron Moorhead taking over “a majority” of the second installment after impressing Marvel Studios with their previous work.
+Season 1 director Kate Herron announced she wasn't returning (she never planned to), but Moon Knight veterans Justin Benson and Aaron Moorhead took over "a majority" of the second batch of episodes after impressing Marvel Studios with their previous work.

-Series creator and head writer Michael Waldron, who also penned the final script for the second Doctor Strange and is working on a Star Wars movie, is coming back for season 2.
-However, the head writer role is going to Eric Martin this time around – he served as staff writer and co-producer on season 1.
+Series creator and head writer Michael Waldron, who also penned the final script for the second Doctor Strange installment and is now writing Avengers: Secret Wars, isn't back for season 2 as head writer either.
+However, he has an executive producer role and still is very much involved with the project he helped create.
+The head writer role has gone to Eric Martin – he served as a staff writer and co-producer on season 1.